subhajit889/Touch-Typing/README.md

 Usage:
 Once the app is running, you can:

-View the finger alignment guide for easy typing.
+1. View the finger alignment guide for easy typing.
-Start the typing session by clicking the "Start" button.
+2. Start the typing session by clicking the "Start" button.
-Type the displayed keys in the text area.
+3. Type the displayed keys in the text area.
-Finish the typing session by clicking the "Finish" button.
+4. If You want to Finish the typing, clicking on the "Finish" button.
-Reset the app to its initial state by clicking the "Reset" button.
+5. Reset the app to its initial state by clicking the "Reset" button.

 Technologies Used:
 The Typing Detector App is built using the following technologies: